 \section{Experiments}

-In this section, we present numerical experiments on two primary tasks, the Induction Head (including variants) and MNIST.
+We report numerical experiments on two primary tasks: Induction Head (including variants) and MNIST.
 Implementation details are provided in Appendix~\ref{Appendix:result_IH} and Appendix~\ref{appendix:core_module_architecture} for the Induction Head, and in Appendix~\ref{Appendix:MNIST_arch_and_results} for MNIST.

-\subsection{Results on the Induction Head Task}
+\subsection{Results on the Induction Head task}

-In the following, we present results from a series of experiments designed to solve the Induction Head Task, originally introduced in \cite{InductionHead} and adopted as one of the motivating tasks in Mamba \cite{MAMBA}.
+In the following, we present results from a series of experiments designed to solve the Induction Head (IH) Task, originally introduced in \cite{InductionHead} and adopted as one of the motivating tasks in Mamba \cite{MAMBA}.
 This task was proposed to evaluate in-context learning capabilities of modern deep learning architectures.
 An explanation of the induction head task is reported in Appendix \ref{appendix:IH_task}.
 In what follows, the adopted vocabulary is $V=\{1,2,3,4,5,6,7\}$.